wmjae/cometbft/docs/references/architecture/tendermint-core/adr-024-sign-bytes.md

 ## PubKey

-TBA -  this needs further thoughts: e.g. what todo like in the case of the KMS which holds several keys?
+TBA -  this needs further thoughts: e.g. what to do like in the case of the KMS which holds several keys?
 How does it know with which key to reply?

 ## SignBytes